beiatrix/beiatrix/src/config/projects/mobileApp.md

   </div>
 </div>

 In the slide group of session cards, a student can tap "Save Spot" to easily reserve their spot with a tutor.
 Tapping this button opens a detail view for their session.
-When they go back to the main Live Help screen, they can now see their reservation under a section called "Reserved Sessions."
+When they return to the main Live Help screen, they can now see their reservation under a section called "Reserved Sessions."

 <div
   style="display: flex; flex-direction: row; justify-content: center;"